Cubase

 Cubase is a digital audio workstation (DAW) developed by Steinberg for music and MIDI recording, arranging and editing.
 The first version, which was originally only a MIDI sequencer and ran on the Atari ST computer, was released in 1989.
 Cut-down versions of Cubase are included with almost all Yamaha audio and MIDI hardware, as well as hardware from other manufacturers.
-These versions can be upgraded to a more advanced version at a discount.

 Operation

 Cubase can be used to edit and sequence audio signals coming from an external sound source and MIDI, and can host VST instruments and effects.
 It has a number of features designed to aid in composition, such as: